There is always a risk that unknown terrain could turn deadly. Make sure you’re prepared for an emergency.

-There are other situations where you might find yourself in dire circumstances with regard to your vehicle, and there are many ways to successfully overcome those situations.
+There are other situations where you might find yourself in dire circumstances with regard to vehicle recovery.
+There are many ways to successfully overcome those situations.
 Having the proper mindset, or mental fortitude as I like to call it, is paramount in being able to remain calm during a stressful event.
 Pre-planning and visualization are essential to smoothly handling a situation such as this.
 Another key to successfully being able to escape a situation is to not only be prepared with the proper equipment in your vehicle’s EDC kit, but to have the knowledge and practical experience to use it as well.

-The worst time to try to execute these techniques and tactics is when you need them most and have never tried them before.
+The worst time to try to execute vehicle recovery is when you need them most and have never tried them before.
 If you are planning a trip into a remote area or travel in austere environments on a regular basis, you should have a working knowledge of how to self-recover your vehicle, along with a few basic items that take up little space and have multi-function capabilities, to keep you safe in your travels.

 This article was originally published in SURVIVOR’S EDGE.
 Subscription is available in print and digital editions here.